cornell-dti/web-dev-class-sp19/README.md

 This course will be covering both client-facing and server-side technologies.
 INFO/CS 1300, or equivalent experience with HTML & CSS, is a pre-requisite.

 ## When is it?
 The first class meeting will (tentatively) be Wednesday, February 20th and end on Wednesday, May 1st.
-This course will be held Wednesday evenings from 8:35 - 9:25 PM, room TBA.
+This course will be held Wednesday evenings from 8:35 - 9:25 PM, Gates G01.

 ## Where does it meet?
-Room TBA
+Gates G01

 ## What is the expected workload?
 Students should expect to work anywhere from 5-6 hours per week in this course.